 Form 1098, Mortgage Interest Statement

-Use Form 1098 to report mortgage interest of $600 or more received by you during the year in the course of your trade or business from an individual, including a sole proprietor.
+Use this form to report mortgage interest of $600 or more received by you during the year in the course of your trade or business from an individual, including a sole proprietor.

 Form 1099-A, Acquisition or Abandonment of Secured Property

-File Form 1099-A, Acquisition or Abandonment of Secured Property, for each borrower if you lend money in connection with your trade or business and, in full or partial satisfaction of the debt, you acquire an interest in property that is security for the debt, or you have reason to know that the property has been abandoned.
+File this form for each borrower if you lend money in connection with your trade or business and, in full or partial satisfaction of the debt, you acquire an interest in property that is security for the debt, or you have reason to know that the property has been abandoned.
 You need not be in the business of lending money to be subject to this reporting requirement.